MarkSilverMedia/groovygalleon/about.md

 ## What is this crazy place?

-The Groovy Galleon is the musical blogspace/archive/podcast run by [Mark!
+The Groovy Galleon is the musical track archive & podcast run by [Mark!
 Silver](https://marksilvermedia.github.io).
 This project was inspired by [one of his previous projects](http://emawm.tk), [a website by Kevin Macleod](http://freepd.com/), and [The Lunduke Hour](https://www.youtube.com/playlist?list=PLgkr4-AWobWFUEG70HQa-IRls2NGMhtp4).
-This project serves primarily as a way for Mark to share demos he recorded, but this project will soon feature freely-licensed work from other artists as well.
-Additionally, starting in June, this site will double as a podcast for Mark to discuss various things about music, whether it be a look at music he's been listening to, a conversation about the music industry, or an interview with a guest artist.
+This project serves primarily as a way for Mark to share demos he recorded, but this project will occasionally feature freely-licensed work from other artists as well.
+Additionally, starting on June 24th, this site will double as a podcast for Mark to discuss various things about music, whether it be a look at music he's been listening to, a showcase of artists on bandcamp, or an interview with a guest artist.

 ## Licensing